papacodes/tradewise/README.md

-# TradeWise - Advanced Trading Journal Platform
+# TradeTrackr - Advanced Trading Journal Platform

 A comprehensive trading journal and analytics platform built with React, TypeScript, and Supabase.
-TradeWise helps traders track their performance, analyze trading patterns, and improve their strategies through detailed trade logging and advanced analytics.
+TradeTrackr helps traders track their performance, analyze trading patterns, and improve their strategies through detailed trade logging and advanced analytics.

 ## 🚀 Features